Q: What types of molding services do you offer?

 Q: Why should I entrust my project to you?

-- PlastiCert has nearly 40 years of expertise in mold design, mold build, plastic injection molding, and value add services.
+- PlastiCert has 40 years of expertise in mold design, mold build, composite injection molding, and value add services.
 We only engage with customers and their projects that fit our type of program, i.e. low to medium volume, openness to work with us on optimizing the part and subsequently the mold to provide advantages for both of us.
 We have no products of our own, we exist solely as a service provider to you.
 We consider ourselves an extension of both your design team and your production floor.

 Didn’t find the answer you were looking for?
 Contact us today with your questions and a team member will get back to you as soon as possible.